SansGuidon/bookmarks/PRINCIPLES.md

 * You learn nothing from life if you think you're right all the time
 * Mark Twain : If you tell the truth, you don't have to remember anything.
 * One day, you will be at the place you always wanted to be.
 Don't stop believing.
+* There is no elevator to success.
+You have to take the stairs.

 # from my twitter
 * [MorganGeek](https://twitter.com/MorganGeek/statuses/420907517934178304) - Problem solving / Productivity : Good programmers write code after they found the solution.
 Un bon programmeur ne commence à coder qu'après avoir trouvé une solution.